 Advertised classes are open to everyone.
-Unless otherwise specified, class content is designed for adult students over the age of 18.
+Unless otherwise specified, class content is designed for adult students age 18 or over.
 Registrations are accepted on a first-come, first-serve basis.
-Students who are at least 16 years of age may register with parental approval.
-“Kids’ College” classes are designed for specific age groups and that information is included in the class description.

 Are there prerequisites for any classes?